JoseSK999/floresta-docs/src/ch06-01-node-contexts.md

     const BLOCK_CHECK_INTERVAL: u64 = 60 * 5; // 5 minutes
     # /// How often we send our addresses to our peers
     const SEND_ADDRESSES_INTERVAL: u64 = 60 * 60; // 1 hour
+    # /// How long should we wait for a peer to respond our connection request
+    const CONNECTION_TIMEOUT: u64 = 30; // 30 seconds

     fn get_required_services(&self) -> ServiceFlags {
         ServiceFlags::NETWORK